-1. The specific and individualized assessed health or safety need.

-2. The positive interventions and supports used prior to any modifications or additions to the IPOS regarding health or safety needs.

-3. Documentation of less intrusive methods of meeting the needs, that have been tried, but were not successful.

-4. A clear description of the condition that is directly proportionate to the specific assessed health or safety need.

-5. A regular collection and review of data to measure the ongoing effectiveness of the modification.

-6. Established time limits for periodic reviews to determine if the modification is still necessary or can be terminated.

-7. Informed consent of the person to the proposed modification.

-8. An assurance that the modification itself will not cause harm to the person.
+- 1. The specific and individualized assessed health or safety need. - 2.
+The positive interventions and supports used prior to any modifications or additions to the IPOS regarding health or safety needs. - 3.
+Documentation of less intrusive methods of meeting the needs that have been tried but were not successful. - 4.
+A clear description of the condition that is directly proportionate to the specific assessed health or safety need. - 5.
+A regular collection and review of data to measure the ongoing effectiveness of the modification. - 6.
+Established time limits for periodic reviews to determine if the modification is still necessary or can be terminated. - 7.
+Informed consent of the individual to the proposed modification. - 8.
+An assurance that the modification itself will not cause harm to the individual.

 VIII.
-WHAT DO PIHPS, CMHSPS AND OTHER ORGANIZATIONS NEED TO DO TO ENSURE SUCCESSFUL USE OF THE PERSON-CENTERED PLANNING PROCESS?
+What do the PIHPS, the CMHSPS and Other Organizations Need to do to Ensure Successful Use of the PCP Process?

-Successful implementation of the PCP Process requires that agency policy, mission/ vision statements, and procedures incorporate PCP standards.
-A process for monitoring PCP should be implemented by both the PIHPs and CMHSP, along with the monitoring process through the MDHHS site review.
+Successful implementation of the PCP process requires that agency policy, mission/vision statements, and procedures incorporate PCP standards.
+A process for monitoring PCP should be implemented by both the PIHPs and the CMHSPs, along with the monitoring process through the MDHHS site review.